IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Featured Dataverse collections is a way to display sub Dataverse collections in your Dataverse collection that you want to feature for people to easily see when they visit your Dataverse collection.

-Click on Featured Dataverses and a pop up will appear.
-Select which sub Dataverse collections you would like to have appear.
+Click on Featured Dataverse Collections and a pop up will appear.
+Select which Dataverse subcollections you would like to have appear.

 Note: Featured Dataverse collections can only be used with published Dataverse collections.